ChesterHsieh/ChesterHsieh.github.io/_posts/2020-05-30-Financial Statements.md

 ## GoTd supply and demend.
 The last factor is inevitable to be discussed.
 Even we believe the 2 assumptions above, any goods/real estate can be the option.
 For example, oil is something necessary for most industrial, but price is going to crash in Feburary.

 Because the demand and supply play essential role in price.
+[Gold demend and supply](https://www.gold.org/goldhub/data/gold-supply-and-demand-statistics)